iammuntazirali/CBI/README.md

 # 🏦 Central Bank of India - Banking Website

-A modern, responsive banking website built with HTML, CSS, and JavaScript.
+A modern, responsive banking website built with HTML, CSS.
 This project showcases a professional banking interface with essential features and services.

 ## 📋 Table of Contents